-Preparing for, planning and managing in disasters such as forest fires, floods, slides, earthquakes, and storms requires special consideration of seniors' needs.
+Preparing for and responding to hazards such as wildfires, floods, landslides, earthquakes, and severe weather requires special consideration of seniors’ needs.

 Seniors who live alone, or are sick or disabled will need special support and an emergency plan.